kaihendry/dabase.com/content/blog/Serverless_or_K8S.md

 For example with k8s you typically need some extra nodes to scale.
 So in your cluster you are paying for resources you do not use.

+> Lambda can burst to 3000 concurrent requests and then 500 requests per minute
+> (can be increased) thereafter.
+A k8s cluster can not, unless you
+> over-provision.

 ## Observability

 https://youtu.be/qjTiNTu1A9w?t=1559

-Kubernetes observation is massively complex and the lines are often blurred between App and Ops.
+Kubernetes observation is complex and the lines are often drawn between App and Ops.
+With serverless **one developer** can do both thanks to the shedding of k8s complexity.

 Serverless applications typically utilise the native cloud native solution like AWS Cloudwatch.
 No need for an "observability team".